-Romania: Lack of PPAs could endanger country’s energy security22.
-June 2020. / SEE Energy News
+Romania: Lack of PPAs could endanger country’s energy security, SEE Energy News

 As a result of lack of PPAs, private investments in the field of electricity generation have decreased dramatically in the last few years.